proto-Lightspeed: a high-speed, ultra-low read noise imager on the Magellan Clay Telescope: Detector

 We have not yet developed a nonlinearity calibration for the standard (higher speed) readout mode, as hardware issues delayed its commissioning until December 2025.
 Initial testing suggests the nonlinear response is nearly identical between modes, as was observed in the COSMOS camera \citep{layden:2025}.
 We are validating whether the ultra-quiet mode calibration can be applied to this mode with minor adjustments.
 Until this is complete, we recommend using the ultra-quiet mode for any observations that do not demand readout speeds exceeding its capabilities (48~Hz full field/1400~Hz windowed).

-Both the nonlinear response of the sensor and pixel bias levels are slightly dependent on temperature, so this nonlinearity calibration is suitable only for observations taken at $-20^\circ$C (which proto-Lightspeed stably achieves).
-The bias levels of individual pixels can also depend very weakly (by 1--2 ADU) on the subarray selected for imaging.
+The bias levels of individual pixels can depend very weakly (by 1--2 ADU) on the subarray selected for imaging.
 Thus, when high precision is required, an average bias frame should be taken using the same subarray as the science images.
 The pixel-wise nonlinear response should not change with subarray selection.